limianwang/osmos-lite/README.md

 1. **Define your models.** A model applies a schema to data that is extracted from a data store's specific bucket.
 [Learn more about models](https://github.com/mtabini/osmos/blob/master/docs/models.md)

 1. **CRUD.** Models can be used to create, read, update and delete existing objects.
 [Learn more about documents](https://github.com/mtabini/osmos/blob/master/docs/documents.md).

+## Contributing

+Contributions in the form of patches and pull requests are welcome, provided that you also commit to writing covering unit tests.
+[Learn more about contributing](https://github.com/mtabini/osmos/blob/master/docs/contributing.md).